Wednesday, October 28, 2015

 The CryptO'pinion?

-I have always ranked the Bitmap Brothers as one of the best 16-Bit developers and the freakish charm of Chaos Engine certainly helps to prove that.
-I cannot say whether it's better than Gauntlet because it is similar but different.
-It's marmite and I personally think people are going to find themselves split over these?
+I have always ranked the Bitmap Brothers as one of the best 16-bit developers.
+The freakish charm of Chaos Engine certainly helps to prove that.
+I cannot say whether it's better than Gauntlet because it's similar but, different.
+It's marmite and I think people will find themselves split over these two crackers?

 My only gripe is the difficulty on later levels which I fear is over the top.
-This means I must reach high on the cheat shelf, which isn't really good when you think about it.
-However, there is a passcode system which is a fantastic feature.
-Overall, this is a remarkable and addictive shooter stuffed full of action.
-I love it!!
+This means I need to cheat, which isn't good if you think about it.
+However, there is a passcode system which is a fantastic feature to have.

-8BitChip and D-Bug have created hard drive installable games which are superb!!
+8BitChip and D-Bug have created superb hard drive installable games!!

 Chaos Engine floppy disks: Adrenalin #37A #37B disks.